Conditions For Successful Helium Detonations In Astrophysical Environments: Relevant Conditions

 In Figure~\ref{fig:crescent} we present the density-temperature parameter space relevant to He ignition.
 If the timescale on which the He material can react, its dynamical timescale $\tau_{\rm dyn}= (G{\rho})^{-1/2}$ s, is much shorter than the burning timescale $\tau_{3\alpha}=9.0\times 10^{-4} T_9^3 \exp{(4.4/T_9)}\rho_6^{-2}$ s \citep{Khokhlov:1986ve}, the material can expand rapidly enough to quench burning ($T=10^9T_9$\;K and $\rho=10^6\rho_6$ g\;cm$^{-3}$).
 This is because in a pure He environment the combustion rate is limited by the triple-$\alpha$ reaction.
 Appreciable burning will therefore only take place if $\tau_{3\alpha}\lesssim \tau_{\rm dyn}$.
 This comparison of timescales can be used as a simple estimate for whether or not substantial He burning can occur in particular physical systems, but the onset of dynamical burning does not guarantee that a self-sustained detonation will form, as the conditions for detonation are non-trivial \citep{Khokhlov:1989vg}.
-However, we do not expect that detonations will occur in systems where $\tau_{3\alpha} \gg \tau_{\rm dyn}$, since burning would likely be quenched by expansion.
+However, we do not expect that detonations will occur in systems where $\tau_{3\alpha} \gg \tau_{\rm dyn}$, because burning would likely be quenched by expansion.
 Above temperatures of approximately $8 \times 10^{9}$ K, energy loss by neutrino emission begins to overtake the energy production due to triple-$\alpha$ reactions (the gray-shaded region in Figure~\ref{fig:crescent}).
-We have therefore restricted our simulations to the region in which $\tau_{3\alpha}\le 10\tau_{\rm dyn}$ and in which the relation $|\dot{E}_{\nu}|<\dot{E}_{3\alpha}$ holds, where $\dot{E}_{\nu}$ includes contributions from pair annihilation, plasma, photoneutrino, recombination, and bremsstrahlung processes.
-For comparison, we have included trajectories for virial hydrostatic He WDs ($n=3/2$ polytropes with total mass of up to 0.45$M_{\odot}$), double WD mergers, collisions of WDs, tidal compression of WDs orbiting black holes, and the disruption of He WDs orbiting neutron stars in Figure~\ref{fig:crescent}.
+We have therefore restricted our simulations to the region in which $\tau_{3\alpha}\le 10\tau_{\rm dyn}$ and in which the relation $|\dot{E}_{\nu}|<\dot{E}_{3\alpha}$ holds, where $\dot{E}_{\nu}$ includes contributions from pair annihilation, plasma, photoneutrino, recombination, and bremsstrahlung processes \citep{Itoh:1996bo}.
+For comparison, we have included in Figure~\ref{fig:crescent} the trajectories for virial hydrostatic He WDs; that is, we have calculated the parametric density-temperature relation as a function of radius for WDs that are raised to temperatures such that their degeneracy and radiation pressures are roughly equal.
+To model these WDs, we solve a polytropic equation of state with $n=3/2$ and with masses up to $0.45M_{\odot}$.
+In addition, we also display in Figure~\ref{fig:crescent} the trajectories for double WD mergers, collisions of WDs, tidal compression events of WDs orbiting black holes, and the disruption of He WDs orbiting neutron stars.
 These trajectories all fall within the region of interest, and thus are suitable candidates for systems in which successful He detonations can occur.